Killer Instinct: Maya

 Maya Fallegeros is an Amazonian warrior who had banished Gargos prior to the events of Killer Instinct 2, for which she was heralded as a heroine among her people.
 When Gargos reappears, Maya's tribe, feeling that she had failed them, casts her out.
 Maya's goal is to destroy Gargos and regain her former standing with her people.
 Maya's No Mercy (ultimate combo) moves are summoning an elephant to fall on her enemy and shrinking them with a ray from her headband.

 In Killer Instinct for Xbox One, Maya returns, now heavily redesigned with Incan-inspired armor and part of a secret society of monster hunters known as the Night Guard, sealing away artifacts and monsters too powerful to destroy.
 Growing up in the clan's Andes citadel alongside her twin sister Mira, the two would often explore the passages below, with Maya developing a fascination with "Temperance" and "Vengeance", a pair of cursed daggers once used by Kan-Ra.
 Years later, the two become full agents of the Night Guard, becoming one of the clan's best monster-hunting teams.
 On one particular mission, Mira sacrifices herself to save Maya, leaving the remaining sister with survivor's guilt.
 As a result, her actions on missions become careless and end up exposing the Night Guard to the world, attracting ARIA's attention.
 ARIA orders Cinder and Ultratech's agents to raid the temple for its secrets, inadvertently releasing Kan-Ra.
 Maya is left as the last surviving member of the Night Guard and takes up Temperance and Vengeance, which have begun to take hold of her mind, to hunt down both him and the monsters that escaped.
 With Aganos' help, she eventually finds and defeats Kan-Ra, sending him through a portal to another dimension, but peering into the portal, she receives a vision of an impending invasion by the forces of Gargos and vows to reform the Night Guard and gain allies to fight in the coming war.
 She recruits Jago, Orchid, and T.J.
 Combo to her cause, but they are ambushed by Ultratech forces and trapped, only to be spared as ARIA recalls her agents following Gargos' summoning.

-Maya's revealing jungle bikini earned her a place among the "Worst Dressed of 1996" according to Nintendo Power.
-The magazine also nominated her elephant-drop ultimate combo move for its "That's Gotta Hurt" Award.